 Secondary metabolic levels (phenolic compounds, flavonoids and tannins)

 The results of laboratory analysis found that the positive bangle rhizome contains compounds in the form of phenolics, tannins and flavonoids.
-These findings are consistent with Amalia et al (2021), which found that the Bangle plant contains secondary metabolism in the form of alkaloids, phenolic compounds, flavonoids, saponins, and triterpenoids.
-These compounds respond differently to the concentration of organic fertilizer applied with cow and chicken manure.
-The graph above shows the outcomes of these phytochemicals.
+These compounds respond differently to the concentration of organic fertilizer applied in the form of cow and chicken manures.